Melodifestivalen: Heats and Second Chance

 In 2007, the Second Chance round became a full heat, taking place in a venue comparable in size to those hosting the others.
 The expanded Second Chance takes place on a Saturday night, adding an extra week to the event's timetable.
 The format of voting also changed with the introduction of a knock-out system.
 The system pairs the eight songs off against each other, then narrows them down to four before pairing them off again.
 The winners of the two-second round pairings go through to the final.
 The two finalists do not reprise their songs at the end of the programme.

 In 2015, the system was changed again.
 The eight songs are divided into four duels, with one song from each duel qualifying into the final, bringing the number of finalists to 12.

 In 2022, several changes were made to the overall format.
 The Second Chance round was reformatted into a semi-final (semifinal), where the eight songs are placed into two groups, with the top two from each group proceeding to the final.
 In 2023, the format of the semi-final was changed, with the top four of the eight songs all proceeding to the final, similar to the preceding heats.

+In 2024, the semi-final is scrapped as a separate show.
+Instead, the third and fourth-placed songs from each heat are placed into a final qualification round at the end of the newly added fifth heat, with the top two songs proceeding to the final.